KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when a text-based expression cannot be converted into an executable form.

-    throw [System.Activities.ExpressionParser.SourceExpressionException]::New("a text-based expression cannot be converted into an executable form.")
+    throw [System.Activities.ExpressionParser.SourceExpressionException]::New('a text-based expression cannot be converted into an executable form.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.ExpressionParser.SourceExpressionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.ExpressionParser.SourceExpressionException.aspx)